Bucketlist Travels logo

 Buddhist temple built into a ledge on a cliff, surrounded by forested valleys

-There are so many reason to visit this tiny, Buddhist Himalayan Kingdom: rich and colourful culture; peaceful, friendly people; a harmonious, sustainable way of life, & yet more.
+There are so many reasons to visit this tiny, Buddhist Himalayan Kingdom: rich and colourful culture; peaceful, friendly people; a harmonious, sustainable way of life, & yet more.
+Its signature experience is the hike to the Tiger’s Nest – aka Taktsang Palphug Monastery – precariously-perched on a cliff face 900m above the forested Paro Valley.

 Good for age: 18+